Moving Projects from Basecamp 2 to Basecamp 4

 New accounts created after September 16, 2022 are on Basecamp 4.
 Any existing Basecamp 3 accounts are automatically on Basecamp 4 and have all the new features.
 These instructions will help you transition from Basecamp 2 to Basecamp 4.

 - What moves from Basecamp 2 to 4?

 - How do I move a project from Basecamp 2 to 4?

-- All users and clients on the account, including the company/org they belong to
+- All users on a project, including the company/organization they belong to

 - Forwarded emails

 - And any comments posted to the above

 - People’s superpowers (Admin, Billing liaison, etc.) won’t be moved over

 - Groups/departments for people won’t be moved over